Problem? Solution? Chime right in!

 July 21, 2009

 A. Hi, Stan.
 Cyanide is not banned in the USA, although it may be banned in South Africa.
 But the fact that this very powerful poison is available to trained workers in industry doesn't necessarily mean that a hobbyist can easily get it.
 Lead is very hard and dangerous to plate really properly: it also requires hydrofluoric acid to activate, which is about the nastiest chemical the plating industry deals with.
 As hobbyists have reported here, the processes they use offer no adhesion and they are relying on sort of a "shrink wrap" effect to hold the plating on.
-We don't censor people, so we've printed their suggestions ... but it certainly doesn't mean we accept them as less than very hazardous.
+We don't presume to censor people and we've printed their suggestions ... but it certainly doesn't mean we accept them as non hazardous.